mmuratarat/mmuratarat.github.io/_pages/faq.md

   ERR = \frac{FP + FN}{TP + TN + FP + FN}
   $$

-* **True Positive Rate (TPR)**: When it is actually positive, how often does the classifier predict positive?
+* **True Positive Rate (TPR/Recall/Sensitivity)**: When it is actually positive, how often does the classifier predict positive?
 It is also called _Recall_ or _Sensitivity_.
 The best sensitivity is 1.0 whereas the worst is 0.0.
 It is a measure of a classifier’s completeness.
 Low sensitivity (recall) indicates a high number of false negatives.

   $$
   TPR = \frac{TP}{TP+FN}
   $$

+  Recall actually calculates how many of the Actual Positives our model capture through labeling it as Positive (True Positive).
+Recall shall be the model metric we use to select our best model when there is a high cost associated with False Negative.
+For instance, in fraud detection or sick patient detection.
+If a fraudulent transaction (Actual Positive) is predicted as non-fraudulent (Predicted Negative), the consequence can be very bad for the bank.
+Similarly, in sick patient detection.
+If a sick patient (Actual Positive) goes through the test and predicted as not sick (Predicted Negative).
+The cost associated with False Negative will be extremely high if the sickness is contagious.

 * **True Negative Rate (TNR)**: When it is actually negative, how often does the classifier predict negative?
 It is also known as _Specificity_.
 It is equivalent of 1 - FPR.